TedHusted/awake/awake.md/awake.md

 A photobot pauses in front of the three women.
 Heather looks to Elena for approval.
 She then nods to the bot and leans into the couple for the click op.

-After the bot slips away, Heather says, “Hey, speaking of Pulse, my Association referrals improved all of sudden.
+After the bot slips away, Heather says, “Speaking of Pulse, my Association referrals improved all of sudden.
 Are you tweaking the algorithm?”

 Elena smiles.
 “Every day! — I’ll pass along the praise to our engineers.”